 Thank you to Lenka Cathersides for the following research.

 At the time of the 1891 Census, the family lived at Harrow Road in Dorking.
-Frederick Carter was working as a general labourer and Louisa was looking after their children: Annie and William.
+Frederick was working as a general labourer and Louisa was looking after their children: Annie and William.
 The household further comprised of a visitor, schoolgirl, Sarah White.

 At the time of the 1901 Census, the family lived at Railway Arms Yard, Westhumble, Surrey.
 Frederick was working as a garden labourer and Louisa was looking after their children: Annie, William, Frederick and Louisa.